MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-additional-methods.md

 For more exact control, such as setting a timeout, you can supply specific arguments to `InteractiveBrowserBrokerCredential` such as `timeout`.

 For the code to run successfully, your user account must be assigned an Azure role on the storage account that allows access to blob containers like "Storage Account Data Contributor".
-If an app is specified, it must have API Permissions set for **user_impersonaation Access Azure Storage** (step 6 in the previous section).
+If an app is specified, it must have API permissions set for **user_impersonation Access Azure Storage** (step 6 in the previous section).
 This API permission allows the app to access Azure storage on behalf of the signed-in user after consent is granted during sign-in.

 The following screenshot shows the user sign-in experience: